semin-park/AlphaZero/README.md

 External dependencies:
-- PyTorch: For neural networks.
+- PyTorch: Needed for creating / training neural networks.
+Furthermore, environments (external submodules) are implemented in PyTorch as well.
-- xtensor: Matrix / Tensor library with NumPy-like APIs.
 - zmq (zero message queue): For messaging between the generator and trainer.